This was taken from the book Behind the Stories by Diane Eble. The book also includes stories of 39 other fiction authors.

 One of the great blessings of starting this ministry was that Randy was suddenly free to write much more.
 Before, as a pastor, it had been a continual challenge to carve out the time to write.
 He had refused to write on church time and periodically asked for unpaid leaves of absence to devote to writing.
 Now, in his new ministry, he is free to write as much as he wants, as part of his ministry job description.
 Writing is not the end for Randy, but the means to his primary calling—to point people toward an eternal perspective.
 His goal is to change people’s minds and hearts, through whatever communication means he can: books—both fiction and nonfiction, speaking, a quarterly newsletter, his website.
 He is free to continue his prolife activities.
 And he doesn’t give a dime of God’s money to anything his conscience can’t support.

 Because it can’t be garnished, Randy receives minimum wage for his salary.
 Since the inception of Eternal Perspective Ministries in 1990, EPM has given over $4.5 million dollars to ministries around the world.
-(EPM note: through 2012 this number is over six million dollars in book royalties given away.)
+(EPM note: through 2019 this number is over eight million dollars in book royalties given away.)

-Gifts cover the overhead to run EPM, including the salaries of Randy, his wife, and part-time staffers.
+Gifts cover the overhead to run EPM, including the salaries of Randy and the EPM staff.
 Randy had followed the advice of his book Money, Possessions and Eternity about living debt-free.
 In fact, he had to resign from the church just two months after he mailed in his last mortgage check.

 Randy says his books have a double impact: Not only do the messages contained in them touch people’s lives, but the income they generate supports what God is doing through strategic ministries.
 “It’s a setup I never could have come up with on my own,” Randy says in wonder.
 “God had to yank me out of a ministry I loved to create something entirely unique, of His doing.”